kudobuilder/kudo/docs/developing-operators.md

   default: 2
 ```

 Now your first operator is ready and you can install it to cluster.
 You can do it by invoking `kubectl kudo install ./first-operator` where `./first-operator` is relative path to the folder containing your operator.
-To do this you need CLI installed - follow instructions here.
+To do this you need KUDO CLI installed - [follow the instructions here](https://kudo.dev/docs/cli/).

 For simplicity if you want to install what we created here without actually replicating it on your filesystem your can just clone KUDO repository and then run `kubectl kudo install ./config/samples/first-operator`.